IBM/CodeEngine/websocket/README.md

 This sample will show how to use WebSockets to talk to a Code Engine Application.
 The sample itself is fairly straight forward.
 It starts a server that will upgrade any incoming HTTP request into a WebSocket connection.
-The client initates a request (which, under the covers, converts the HTTP request into a WebSocket).
+The client initiates a request (which, under the covers, converts the HTTP request into a WebSocket).
 The client will then send a series of messages (strings) and in parallel reads messages from the server.
 The server will simply reverse the characters in the strings to generate the